electricimp/Builder/README.md

 While Builder can be used to insert code this way, it can be used in far more sophisticated ways thanks to its integrated expression processor and programming logic.
 For example, if you need to generate multiple versions of your application firmware for versions of your product which make use of different imp modules, you can use Builder’s [conditional execution features](#if-elif-else), [variables](#variables) and [loops](#while) to pull your various code components together at build time and output files that are ready to be transferred to impCentral.

-Build components which are not expected to change between builds can be [cached for quick re-use](#re-using-builder-artifacts), as can [files that are stored remotely](#managing-remote-includes).
-This speeds up the building process.
+To speed up the process, [files that are stored remotely](#managing-remote-includes) which are not expected to change between builds can be cached for quick re-use.
+With the [reproducible artifacts](#reproducible-artifacts) feature, it is possible to store references to all files and variables, so that builds can be re-created for future debugging.

 For details on the commands that Builder offers, please see the [Directives](#directives) section.
 This is part of the [Builder Syntax](#builder-syntax) section, which also describes how Builder commands are structured.